firebxll/Skystats/README.md

 - `Requirements` contains the levels required for any requirements you want to check
     - `Dungeons` catacombs level for carrier roles
     - `Skills` respective skill level required for skill based roles
+- Be sure to add the verified role in verify.js

 ### Roadmap